 - If you have a Generation 2 Rachio, you may see a notification within the app that says “Zone Fault Detected” with a specific zone called out.

 - The Generation 1 Rachio may require some light "detective work" for this first step.
+Check out this article for more Generation 1 Offline Troubleshooting tips.

 - For more info on zone faults, and how to fix them, please see article: Zone fault detection